 - 2.5.2 The Well-Being of Future Generations Act (Wales) 2015 is a key piece of legislation which aims to further improve the social, economic, environmental and cultural well-being of Wales now and in the longer term.
 The Act puts in place a 'sustainable development principle' which is a duty for public bodies to "act in a manner which seeks to ensure that the needs of the present are met without compromising the ability of future generations to meet their own needs".
 The Act is underpinned by seven well-being goals, which public bodies must work to achieve (a prosperous Wales, a resilient Wales, a healthier Wales, a more equal Wales, a Wales of cohesive communities, a Wales of vibrant culture and thriving Welsh Language and a globally responsible Wales).
-The Act therefore has a major influence on all aspects of the Replacement LDP, which will integrally link with each well-being goal and provide a policy context that allows them to be met. - 2.5.3 Due consideration to Each stage of Plan preparation has duly considered these goals and the broader Sustainable Development Principle will be demonstrated at each stage of Plan preparation through the 'Five Ways of Working' contained in the Act.
-These require consideration of involvement, collaboration, integration, prevention and long term balancing factors in the decision making process, all of which have formed and will continue to form an intrinsic part of the Replacement LDP's development.
+The Act therefore has a major influence on all aspects of the Replacement LDP, which will integrally link with each well-being goal and provide a policy context that allows them to be met. - 2.5.3 Each stage of Plan preparation has duly considered these goals and the broader Sustainable Development Principle through the 'Five Ways of Working' contained in the Act.
+These require consideration of involvement, collaboration, integration, prevention and long term balancing factors in the decision making process, all of which have formed and will continue to form an intrinsic part of the Replacement LDP.
 Each strategic policy closely links with and references the goal(s) which relate most to its purpose and implementation, with emphasis on maximising social, economic, environmental and cultural benefits to ensure that the Council has carried out its sustainable development duty.
-The vision and objectives will continually behave been refined during the review process based on stakeholder engagement and the outcomes of a refreshed evidence base.
+The vision and objectives have been refined during the review process based on stakeholder engagement and the outcomes of a refreshed evidence base.